 Adjunct Instructional Non-Tenure Track Faculty (Adjunct NTTF) make crucial, and often timely, contributions to the University's capacity to meet its large-scale teaching obligations.
 They routinely step in to keep courses available despite term-to-term fluctuations in the number of students and faculty on campus.
-Adjunct NTTF have unusual potential to enrich our curriculum with original perspectives or specialized expertise.
+In addition, some Adjunct NTTF are visiting scholars from other institutions or the wider community and have unusual potential to enrich our curriculum with original perspectives or specialized expertise.
 In general, Adjunct NTTF are hired to teach specific courses, but they occasionally perform non-teaching functions in addition or instead.
 This document is intended to recognize the essential role of Adjunct NTTF and to clarify expectations with respect to the kind and amount of work they do.
-Adjunct NTFF are encouraged to apply for Career NTTF and TTF positions as they become available.